Francis Bernard (American football): Dallas Cowboys

-Bernard was signed as an undrafted free agent by the Dallas Cowboys after the 2020 NFL Draft on April 27.
+Bernard was signed as an undrafted free agent by the Dallas Cowboys after the 2020 NFL draft on April 27.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on October 3 for the team's week 4 game against the Cleveland Browns, and reverted to the practice squad after the game.
 He was promoted to the active roster on October 10.
 He was a backup linebacker, appearing in 13 games, while registering one defensive tackle and 4 special teams tackles.

-On September 2, 2021, Bernard was placed on injured reserve to start the season.
+In 2021, he injured his hamstring on the first practice of training camp and reagravated it during the last week of the preseason.
+On September 2, Bernard was placed on injured reserve to start the season.
 He was activated on November 6.
 He appeared in 8 games as a backup linebacker, making one defensive tackle and 3 special teams tackles.
 He wasn't re-signed after the season.

 DC Defenders

 On January 1, 2023, Bernard was selected by the DC Defenders in the sixth round of the 2023 XFL Supplemental Draft.
-He was placed on the reserve list by the team on March 7, 2023.
+He was placed on the reserve list by the team on March 7, and activated on March 20, 2023,.
+He appeared in eight games with eight starts at inside linebacker, registering 51 tackles (leading the team), 0.5 sacks and six tackles for loss.
+He contributed to the team having a 10–1 record and playing in the XFL Championship Game against the Arlington Renegades.
+He was placed on the team's suspended list on May 22, 2024.